mayankamencherla/Ethereum/README.md

 - `contracts`: contains ethereum contracts written using solidity
 - `test`: contains test cases for smart contract deployed on local test network
 - `compile.js`: Compiles smart contract in solidity and returns ABI and bytecode

+# Use
+- This project will make for an excellent boilerplate codebase for smart contract development